 The cost for the seminar is $1,750.
 The optional Follow-up Program is a separate enrollment process and fee.

 - After your initial registration, you will receive an e-mail confirmation of enrollment within 48 – 72 hours

 What about CME credit?

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of UCHealth Southern Region and CPEP.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of UCHealth Community Hospitals and CPEP.

-UCHealth Southern Region designates this live course for a maximum of 11.0 AMA PRA Category 1 Credits ™.
+UCHealth Community Hospitals is accredited by the Colorado Medical Society to provide continuing medical education for physicians.
+UCHealth Community Hospitals designates this live course for a maximum of 11.0 AMA PRA Category 1 Credits ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Course development is funded through a grant from the COPIC Medical Foundation.